IolandaManzali/watson-nodes/README.md

 First you need an instance of Node-RED with Watson services.
 Therefore you need a Bluemix account.
 You can get that here: http://www.bluemix.net.

-Once you are in Bluemix, go to Catalog and then go to the boilerplate section and select Node-RED Starter, in the next screen, give your appication a name and click create.
+Once you are in Bluemix, go to Catalog and then go to the boilerplate section and select Node-RED Starter, in the next screen, give your application a name and click create.

-You need to add the services you want to use to your appication.
+You need to add the services you want to use to your application.
 Go to the dashboard and click on your application, then click on Add a Service or API.
-In the folowing screen select the service you want to use, and finally click on use.
+In the following screen select the service you want to use, and finally click on use.
 Wait for a moment to restart the application.
 When the application is started you can click on the URL to open Node-RED.

-Another way of using Node-RED is installing it locally, which can be done by folowing this:
+Another way of using Node-RED is installing it locally, which can be done by following this:

-Check out http://nodered.org/docs/getting-started/ for full instructions on getting started. sjk
+Check out http://nodered.org/docs/getting-started/ for full instructions on getting started.

     sudo npm install -g node-red
     node-red